 - Forgot About the Mind Reader: Kerrigan's greeting to him when they first meet in person is interrupted by her exclamation of "you pig!"
-Raynor protests he hadn't said anything yet, but Kerrigan snickers he was thinking it.
-If you leaving idle enough in one mission in Heart of the Swarm, it happens again.
+Raynor protests he hadn't said anything yet, but Kerrigan snickers that he was thinking it.
+If you leave him idle enough in one mission in Heart of the Swarm, it happens again.

 - Friendly Sniper: His Weapon of Choice in the Belly of the Beast mission is an enormous rifle that comes with the amazing "Penetrator Round" ability, with a range even further than the ghosts' "Snipe."

 - Go-Karting with Bowser: One of the multiplayer maps in Starcraft 64 has Raynor and Duke competing in a friendly game of "Zergling Round-Up"

 - Good Ol' Boy: Tychus calls him this in a trailer.

 - The Hero: Played with; he actually is the real hero in the Terran campaigns only, and plays more of a supporting (albeit still important) role in the rest of the game.
 However, due to being one of the most iconic characters and the main human protagonist, not to mention how prominently featured he is throughout all campaigns, he usually is who people think of as the main hero.
 In fact, the Starcraft story began with him, and even the Protoss Campaign, the final chapter of Starcraft II, ended with Raynor, showing that it was his story the whole time and that it has come to an end.